How to Create a More Efficient Accounts Payable Workflow

 AP automation software streamlines each step.
 No longer will a team member need to take time out of their busy day for time-consuming tasks such as data entry and review.
 Instead, with AP software, a computer program takes care of each step for you.

-Automation software reads the invoices, identifies the relevant information, and tells you what needs to be addressed further.
+Invoice automation software reads the invoices, identifies the relevant information, and tells you what needs to be addressed further.
 If something seems strange about an invoice, it will be flagged for review or automatically sent back to the vendor for correction.
 And as an added bonus, AP software recognizes invoices already paid, reducing the risk of duplicate payments.

 8 Reasons for Adopting an Automated AP Workflow